RoboJackets/software-training-old/projects/week_2/Instructions.md

 Both of our key functions are now implemented, so it's time to use them by calling them within `ObstacleDetector`.
 In [obstacle_detector.cpp](../../obstacle_detector/src/obstacle_detector.cpp), find the student code comment block at the end of the existing set of `#include` lines.
 Add an `#include` line for your header, "student_functions.hpp".

-Nest, find the student code comments that include `// Call FindColors()`.
+Next, find the student code comments that include `// Call FindColors()`.
 Within that comment block, you'll see a declared but uninitialized variable named `detected_colors`.
 Add an initializer for this variable that calls `FindColors`.
 The input image for `FindColors` is `cv_image->image`, and the color range is given by `min_color` and `max_color`.

 In the same file, find the student code comment block that includes `// Call ReprojectToGroundPlane`.
 Again, you'll see an uninitialized variable, this time named `projected_colors`.
 Initialize it by calling `ReprojectToGroundPlane`.
 The input image here is `detected_colors`.
 The homography matrix is called `homography`, and the map size is called `map_size`.